Top 10 Spine Strengthening Exercises to Improve Your Posture

 Why Focus on Spine Strengthening Exercises?

 It is an important spine strengthening exercise that focuses on your lower back and is used for strengthening your spine. blanket folded and lying on your back with your feet flat on the ground and your knees bent slightly.
 While lying on your sides and with your upper arms on the floor/bed, try to lift your hips towards the ceiling.
 Then silence your music and holding this position, pump your hips back down.
-This is a good exercise, especially for patients with spine care physiotherapy and helps in developing lower back support.
+This is a good exercise, especially for patients with spine care physiotherapy, and helps in developing lower back support.

 2. Cat-Cow Stretch

 The Cat-Cow is a gentle spine strengthening exercise that enhances spinal flexibility and strength.
 Start on your hands and knees.
 As you inhale, arch your back downwards, lifting your head and tailbone upwards (Cow).
-As you exhale, round your spine upwards and tuck in your head and tailbone (Cat).
+As you exhale, round your spine upwards and tuck in your head and tailbone (cat).
 This fluid movement helps relieve tension in the torso and neck while encouraging spinal strength.

 3. Spinal Rotation

 It can be very effective for all the clients but is very helpful to those who attend physiotherapy at spine care physiotherapy.
 Stand with feet spread shoulder-width apart and put your back against the wall.
-Bend to the right by rotating your upper body and touch the right knee with your left hand to help maintain balance.
-Shoulders are pressed firmly against the wall and maintain this position for around 10 seconds after which swap sides.
+Bend to the right by rotating your upper body and touching the right knee with your left hand to help maintain balance.
+Shoulders are pressed firmly against the wall and maintain this position for around 10 seconds, after which swap sides.
 Arthrokineses of the spine increase the range of motion of the spine and tone muscles that stabilise this area.

 4. Plank